 Z | is pronounced 'th' like that | Zumo | Juice |

-You know how when you're reading something in English you generally ("generally" because English is weird and there are always exceptions.
-Eye roll.) know that it's a question before you get to the question mark at the end because of the word at the beginning?
+You know how when you're reading something in English you generally know (I say "generally" because English is weird and there are always exceptions – eye roll) that it's a question before you get to the question mark at the end because of the word at the beginning?
 Por ejemplo: "Do you want something?"

 I'm assuming that when reading that question, you put an upward inflection on it.
 That's because the word "do" tipped you off that it was a question and not a statement.
 Well, in Spanish they don't do that.
 Let me show you what I mean.